-(c) First quartile of the term structure of welfare costs.
+(c) 5th percentile of the term structure of welfare

-(d) Third quartile of the term structure of welfare costs.
+(d) 95th percentile of the term structure of welfare costs.

 Figure 3: Term structures of cash flows and asset prices.
-The nth cash flow term-structure component is defined as $n^{-1}var[\ln(D{t+n}/D_t)]$ for a cash flow process D. Model-implied term structures of equity (dashed line), interest rates (dash-dotted line) and welfare costs (solid line); average and interquartile range.
-Annualized values on the left axis for the term structures of casfhlows, equity, and interest rates and on the right axis for welfare costs.
+The nth cash flow term-structure component is defined as $n^{-1}var[\ln(D{t+n}/D_t)]$ for a cash flow process D. Model-implied term structures of equity (dashed line), interest rates (dash-dotted line), and welfare costs (solid line); average and 5-95 percentile range.
+Annualized values on the left axis for the term structures of cash flows, equity, and interest rates and on the right axis for welfare costs.

 4.2.1.
-Is the nominal-real covariance plausible?
+Inspecting the mechanism